AlibabaCloudDocs/ros/intl.en-US/Resource Types/VPC/ALIYUN::VPC::RouteTable.md

   "Parameters": {
     "RouteTableName": {
       "Type": "String",
-      "Description": "The name of the route table.The name must be 2 to 128 characters in length.
+      "Description": "The name of the route table.
+The name must be 2 to 128 characters in length.
 It can contain letters, numbers, periods (.), underscores (_), and hyphens (-).
 It must start with a letter and cannot start with http:// or https://."
     },
     "VpcId": {
       "Type": "String",